 - Relative Viscosity Retention: >90% after molding (ASTM D789), confirming minimal molecular weight loss.

-How to Implement: Dwell Time & Temperature Parameters for Nylon 6
+How to Set Dwell Time & Temperature for D083

 - Dwell time: 50-55 seconds